Posted on Leave a comment

 Crochet and Amigurumis as Therapy

 Sometimes we forget that on the other side of a message there is a real person, of flesh and blood, with problems, concerns, in short, a life.
+Today I will show you how to use crochet and amigurumis as therapy.

 Through this passion that joins us, I have discovered that crocheting amigurumis is more than making a doll with yarn, hook and fiberfill.